Leibniz-HBI/spiderexpress/README.md

 | mode               | either "in", "out" or "both", determines which edges to emit. |

-Information must be given in the `ponyexpress`-project configuration file, e.g. consider the following configuration snippet:
+Information must be given in the `spiderexpress`-project configuration file, e.g. consider the following configuration snippet:

 ```yaml
 connector: